 In addition to developing programs, public health advisors often provide guidance to an organization and those that it serves.

-According to our analysis of job postings data, professionals who hold a bachelor’s in public health make a median annual salary of $68,500, and this number is increasing at an annual rate of 27%.
+According to our analysis of job postings data, professionals who hold a bachelor’s in public health make a median annual salary of $68,500, and this number is increasing at an annual rate of 27 percent.
 However, this can vary depending on position, experience, and even geographic location.

-Keep in mind that your earnings in each of these positions will vary based on your location.
+Keep in mind that your earnings can also vary based on your location.
 However, it’s important to remember that different locations have different costs of living as well.
 Therefore, it’s not always recommended to apply for a job just for a higher salary.
 Instead, try to factor in living expenses when job hunting.

 If you already have an associate's degree in public health or a related field, completing your bachelor’s degree can allow you to seek more advanced positions with increased earning potential.